sandeep7697947913/Visits/README.md

 this project maintain the visitors list for our center

-to make it work open existing form and run npm install and let the depencies to intall
+to make it work open existing folder and run npm install and let the depencies to intall